 669.01 Description.
-This work shall consist of the transportation and proper disposal of contaminated soil and groundwater.
-This work shall also consist of the removal, transportation, and proper disposal of underground storage tanks (UST), their content and associated underground piping to the point where the piping is above the ground, including determining the content types and estimated quantities.
+This work shall consist of the transportation and proper disposal of regulated substances.
+This work shall also consist of the removal, transportation, and proper disposal of underground storage tanks (UST), their contents and associated underground piping to the point where the piping is above the ground, including determining the content types and estimated quantities.